 For instance, as many as a third of people with obstructive sleep apnea (OSA) experience regular night sweats.
 OSA involves frequent interruptions in breathing during sleep, and the resulting drops in blood oxygen levels may induce night sweats.

-Night sweats are frequently caused by medications.
-Sweating at night is a side effect of many kinds of drugs including those that affect the sweat glands, the nervous system, or the regulation of body temperature .
+Sweating at night is a side effect of many kinds of drugs including those that affect the sweat glands, the nervous system, or the regulation of body temperature.
+Certain medications are known to be associated with night sweats:

-• Antidepressants: Antidepressants are often linked to night sweats.
-Nearly all types of antidepressants have been associated with increased sweating, which usually begins within a few weeks of starting a new antidepressant drug.
+• Antidepressants: Antidepressants known as selective serotonin reuptake inhibitors (SSRIs) are often linked to night sweats.
+An increase in sweating usually begins within a few weeks of starting a new antidepressant drug.

 • Methadone: Methadone, as well as several other prescription and illicit opioids, can cause a general increase in sweating.

-• Hormonal medications: Medications that affects certain sex hormones, like estrogen and testosterone, may cause hot flashes and an overall increase sweating.
+• Hormonal medications: Medications that affect certain sex hormones, like estrogen and testosterone, may cause hot flashes and an overall increase in sweating.

 If you are concerned that a prescribed medication may be causing your night sweats, please be sure to speak with a doctor before stopping the drug or changing your dose.